mrwadams/stride-gpt/readme.md

 - [x] Add support for gpt-4-vision to enable multi-modal threat modelling
 - [x] Add support for local LLM llama and llava
 - [x] Add support for gemini-pro and gemini-pro-vision
+- [x] Add fields and prompt to include threats from development and operations
+- [x] Added reference to OWASP Top 10 and mapping to relevant MITRE ATT&CK Techniques
 - [ ] Autogenerate application descriptions based on README files in GitHub repositories
 - [ ] Customisable and exportable reports (e.g. PDF, Word, Excel) that include the generated threat model, attack tree, and mitigations
 - [ ] Add a helper tool to guide users to create effective application descriptions before generating threat models